AnimatedSwine37/UnrealEssentials/UnrealEssentials.Interfaces/README.md

 }
 ```

-You will want to put this in the constructor in `Mod.cs` so it is run when your mod loads.
+You will want to put this underneath the `// TODO: Implement some mod logic` comment in the constructor in `Mod.cs` so it is run when your mod loads.

 ## Adding Files From Code
 The only thing the API currently can do is add files to be loaded by UnrealEssentials.
 To do so you use the `AddFromFolder` method of the `IUnrealEssentials` object you got using the above code.